Lomanthang Rural Municipality: Administration

 The total area of the Lo Manthang rural municipality is 727 km2 and the total population according to the 2011 census is 1899.
 The rural municipality is divided into 5 wards.

 Previously Lomanthang was a village development committee which was upgraded into a rural municipality merging adjoining VDCs of Chhoser and Chhonhup.
 The rural municipality came into existence on 10 March 2017, fulfilling the requirement of the new Constitution of Nepal 2015 when the Ministry of Federal Affairs and General Administration replaced all old VDCs and municipalities into 753 new local level bodies.

-Transport

-Lo Manthang is 20 km by unpaved road from a border crossing into Zhongba County of Shigatse Prefecture, TAR.
-This road continues about 50 km from the border to China National Highway 219, which follows the valley of the Yarlung Tsangpo River.
+Lo Manthang is 20 kilometres (12 mi) by unpaved road from a border crossing into Zhongba County of Shigatse Prefecture, TAR.
+This road continues about 50 kilometres (31 mi) from the border to China National Highway 219, which follows the valley of the Yarlung Tsangpo River.

-The Government of Nepal has built a road north along the Kali Gandaki River, to within 9 km of Lo Manthang.
-There are also scheduled flights from Kathmandu and Pokhara to Jomsom Airport, located 50 km south of Lo Manthang.
+The Kaligandaki Corridor, a road built by the Government of Nepal running north along the Kali Gandaki River, now connects Lo Manthang to the Korala border crossing itself, cutting travel time from Pokhara to around one day.
+As of 2025, much of this stretch remained an unpaved gravel road, with full blacktopping of the wider corridor project targeted for completion by fiscal year 2026–27.
+There are also scheduled flights from Kathmandu and Pokhara to Jomsom Airport, located 50 kilometres (31 mi) south of Lo Manthang.